 Lifestyle changes

-Simplest and easiest home remedy is to improve your lifestyle habits.
-Staying hydrated and wearing sunscreens will make your skin look fresher and smoother.
-Also, try eliminating unhealthy behaviours such as smoking and eating too much junk food.
+The simplest and easiest home remedy is to improve your lifestyle habits.
+Staying hydrated and wearing sunscreen will make your skin look fresher and smoother.
+Also, try eliminating unhealthy behaviors such as smoking and eating too much junk food.

 Exercise

 Exercise can enhance skin elasticity caused by moderate loss of weight or pregnancy.
-You can also check Life as Mama for more tips on losing baby weight.
 Any movement that builds or tightens muscle mass will decrease the appearance of small skin shrinkage.
 You can either lift weights if your body has the power to do so or do some facial exercises if the saggy skin is located in the face area.

 Topical treatments

-Creams, lotions and serums containing ingredients like retinol can enhance the elasticity of the skin in the eye and facial region.
+Creams, lotions, and serums containing ingredients like retinol can enhance the elasticity of the skin in the eye and facial region.
+Adding a product such as crepe skin cream to your routine can specifically target thin, crepey areas and improve skin texture over time.
 Both OTC products and prescription drugs can help.
 It is possible to use OTC products.
 Prescription retinoids, including tretinoin and retin-A, increase the development of collagen.
 These generate more relevant results than their OTC equivalents.

 Moderate Sagging